 WASHINGTON D.C.—On Thursday January 7, 2021, Utah native and BLM activist John Earle Sullivan was detained in Washington on K and 14th by the Hamilton hotel.
 This was not his first time he had conflict with the law.

 Sullivan, 25, is the founder of the civil rights group Insurgence USA, which started in 2020 in response to the death of George Floyd.
 He wanted to support the African American community in “the best way” he could.
 The principal ideology of his group is about “the unification of our nation because a people united will never be divided.”
 He has stated that he does not agree with the political ideas associated with both President Donald Trump and President Joe Biden.
 Sullivan has been in D.C. this week for several planned protests, including the Capitol rally that transpired Wednesday, January 6.

-In a Twitter posted video by Insurgence USA, he explained that he was not there to incite violence but rather “to document the events and to be in history… [he] flew out here to be able to record the situation,” a passion of his in order to reveal the truth to people.
+In a Twitter video posted by Insurgence USA, he explained that he was not there to incite violence but rather “to document the events and to be in history.
+[He] flew out here to be able to record the situation,” a passion of his in order to reveal the truth to people.

-In a Youtube video, it can be heard as Sullivan was being detained, that he said, “I just want to know why I am being detained, that’s all.
+In a Youtube video, it can be heard as Sullivan was being detained that he said, “I just want to know why I am being detained, that’s all.
 I did nothing wrong.
 I was just standing there talking.”
 Sullivan claims to have been there to document the chaos and discord in the Capitol building.
 He was also allegedly standing next to Ashley Babbitt, who was shot in the neck during the riot.